Wolverine971/9takes/src/blog/enneagram/enneagram-concepts.md

 In addition to the nine personality types and the three centers of intelligence, the Enneagram also identifies three instincts that drive human behavior.
 These instincts are:

-1. Self-preservation: This instinct drives individuals to take care of themselves and ensure their own survival.
+1. **Self-preservation**: This instinct drives individuals to take care of themselves and ensure their own survival.
 People driven by this instinct tend to focus on their own well-being and security.

-2. Social: This instinct drives individuals to connect with others and form strong relationships.
+2. **Social**: This instinct drives individuals to connect with others and form strong relationships.
 People driven by this instinct tend to be social, outgoing, and focused on building connections with others.

-3. Sexual: This instinct drives individuals to seek intense experiences and deep connections with others.
+3. **Sexual**: This instinct drives individuals to seek intense experiences and deep connections with others.
 People driven by this instinct tend to be passionate and focused on physical intimacy and emotional connection.

-Learn more about the <a href="/blog/enneagram/enneagram-instinctual-subtypes" >subtypes here </a>
+Learn more about the <a href="/blog/enneagram/enneagram-instinctual-subtypes">subtypes here </a>

 ## Wings